Qiskit/rustworkx/README.md

 ## Using rustworkx

-Once you have rustworkx installed you can use it by importing rustworkx.
+Once you have rustworkx installed, simply import `rustworkx`.
-All the functions and graph classes are off the root of the package.
+All graph classes and top-level functions are accessible from the root package.
-For example, calculating the shortest path between A and C would be:
+To illustrate this, the following example calculates the shortest path between two nodes A and C in a `PyGraph` (an undirected graph):

 ```python3
 import rustworkx